parolkar/RayRayHooray/README.md

   access_token: <your_key>
 ```

+Once the keys added added, press "run" button.
+You should see error related to "Blocked host".
 By default the config hosts may not allow your replit domain so you may need to edit the  config/application.rb and add the replit host names.
 Something like below.

 ```
  config.hosts << "2259aadd-YOUR-RANDOM-DOMAIN.sisko.replit.dev"
 ```

+That's it!

 # LICENSE